 1. Make it part of a routine

-One of the first things you can do to make your kid fall in love with the reading time is to make it part of a routine in your family life.
+One of the first things you can do to make your kid fall in love with reading time is to make it part of a routine in your family life.
 Spare 20 minutes to read together before bedtime every day, for example.
 After a while, it will become a habit.
-Your kid will go to bed every day expecting to read a book or listen to it.
+Your kid will go to bed every day expecting to read a book or listen to a story.

 Even if you can’t join your child in their bookish time every day, don’t make that a reason to skip it altogether.
 Pick a time you most likely can, and stick to it.
 For example, read with them every Saturday morning.
 As soon as you wake up, build a pillow fort, and gather and read together for an hour or so before starting other activities.